-Amar has 20 years of experience in Broking.
-His current portfolio includes International Brokers (Major Trading Partners), Local brokers (Broking Partners) and Reinsurance Inward.
-He is accountable for all distribution matters for QBE Malaysia of the commercial segment and plays a major role in helping the company grow the top line.
+Amar has 22 years of experience in Broking.
+His current portfolio includes International Brokers (Major Trading Partners), Local brokers (Broking Partners), Multinationals and Reinsurance Inward.
+He is accountable for all distribution matters for QBE Malaysia of the commercial segment and plays a major role in helping the company grow the top line and also help to achieve the desired bottom line result.
 Currently, the Commercial Distribution is the largest business unit in QBE Malaysia.